Regularity of powers of quadratic sequences with applications to binomial ideals: Regularity of powers of binomial edge ideals

 \begin{notation}{\em Let $G$ be a graph on $[n]$.
 We reserve the notation $S$ for the polynomial ring $\K[x_i, y_i : i \in [n]]$.
-Also, if there is only one graph in a given context, irrespective of the name of this graph, the polynomial ring associated with this graph would be denoted by $S$.
+Also, if there is only one graph on $[n]$ in a given context, irrespective of the notation used for this graph, the polynomial ring associated with this graph would be denoted by $S$.
 If $H$ is any other graph on $[k]$, then we set $S_H = \K[x_i, y_i : i \in [k]]$.
-If $k \leq n$, then $S_H$ can be considered as a subring of $S$ and the graded Betti numbers of $J_H$ considered as an ideal of $S_H$ is same as those when considered as an ideal of $S$.
-Therefore, for the convenience of notation, in such cases, we will consider $J_H$ as an ideal in $S$. } \end{notation}
+If $k \leq n$, then $S_H$ can be considered as a subring of $S$.
+Note that the graded Betti numbers of $J_H$ considered as an ideal of $S_H$ are the same as those when considered as an ideal of $S$.
+Therefore, for the convenience of notation, in such cases, we consider $J_H$ as an ideal in $S$.
+For an edge $e = \{i, j\}$ with $i < j$, let $f_e = x_iy_j - x_jy_i$. } \end{notation}

 We first make some observations, which can be derived easily from the results existing in the literature.